0xdefaceme/whitepaper/README.md

 A contract operator can of course decide to do so.
 In that case, however, their contract is at risk of getting drained by the attacker illegally.

-#### 4. What if a contract operator is able to adjust the value of `exploitableReward` mid-process?
+#### 4. What if a contract operator is able to adjust the value of `ExploitableReward` mid-process?

-The Exploitable EIP standard is not opinionated about the implementation of `exploitReward`.
+The Exploitable ERC standard is not opinionated about the implementation of `exploitReward`.
 A contract operator could hence implement an adjustable `exploitReward` function that when called on `pay` could yield a lower than expected bounty.
-Attackers should hence always audit the Exploitable EIP standard functions carefully to make sure, they're not tricked in giving away a vulnerability for free.
+Attackers should hence always audit the Exploitable ERC standard functions carefully to make sure, they're not tricked in giving away a vulnerability for free.